Tarantino on the wall: the ear as visual punctuation.

 Why Tarantino (for us)

-Tarantino doesn’t just film stories: he edits memories.
-His frames are jukeboxes of cinema, TV, and pulp culture.
-When we work on him, the goal isn’t to replicate a scene but to crystallize his method: cutting, shifting, quoting, smiling while it hurts.
+Tarantino doesn't just film stories: he edits memories.
+His shots are jukeboxes of cinema, TV, and pulp culture.
+When we work on him, the goal isn't to replicate a scene, but to crystallize his method: cutting, shifting, quoting, smiling while it hurts.

 The object as direction

-Choosing a single detail—the ear—was a directorial decision, not a journalistic one.
-By reducing to a symbol what in the film is action, we leave room for the off-screen: everything you don’t see, you imagine.
-The white around it is our silence, like a musical pause before the riff.
-The typography stained with red is the editing: a chromatic jump cut that holds together laughter and disgust.
+Choosing a single detail, the ear, was a directorial decision, not a chronicle.
+By reducing what is action in the film to a sign, we leave room for the off-screen: everything you don't see, you imagine.
+The white space around it is our silence, like a musical pause before the riff.
+The typography stained with red is the editing: a chromatic jump cut that holds laughter and disgust together.

 Music, rhythm, irony

 In Tarantino, violence dances with music.
-The work plays on the same paradox: the red flow descends in time, almost like a drumbeat.
-We’re interested in that ambiguous boundary where the audience asks, “can I laugh?”, the same question Tarantino makes us feel.
+The work plays on the same paradox: the red pour descends in time, as if it were a drum beat.
+We are interested in that ambiguous boundary where the audience asks themselves "can I laugh?", the same question Tarantino places upon us.

 Ethics of the frame

-There’s no indulgence: there’s critical distance.
-Bringing the detail outside the frame is a way to reveal the artifice.
-It’s like saying: “what you’re watching is cinema,” and cinema, at times, is a trick that reveals truth.
+There is no complacency: there is critical distance.
+Taking the detail out of the frame is a way to show the artifice.
+It's like saying: "what you are watching is cinema," and cinema, at times, is a trick that reveals truth.

-For those who collect directors before films.
-For those who love pitch-black humor, citationist culture, and poster-like images that stay in your mind.
+For those who collect directors even before films.
+For those who love pitch-black humor, referential culture, and poster-images that stick in the mind.

 0 comments